zhanxiaox/electron-forge-docs/guides/code-signing/code-signing-macos.md

 Under the hood, Electron Forge uses the [`@electron/notarize`](https://github.com/electron/notarize) tool to notarize your macOS application.
 {% endhint %}

-The `osxNotarize` configuration object only supports `notarytool` as of Electron Forge v7.0.0.

 The `notarytool` command has three authentication options, which are detailed below.
 Note that you will want to use a `forge.config.js` configuration so that you can load environment variables into your Forge config.

 {% hint style="danger" %}